camunda-community-hub/micronaut-camunda-platform-7/example-external-task-worker/README.md

 ## Start the external task worker

-Start external task worker application with
+Start external task worker application from the root directory with

-`../gradlew run`
+`./gradlew clean run -p example-external-task-worker`